giacomoleonzi/Arduino_EmonCMS/README.rst

 Arduino IDE ESP8266 - Emoncms Library
 ===========================================

-An Arduino IDE library around the Emoncms pubblishing for ESP8266.
+An Arduino IDE library around the Emoncms publishing for ESP8266.
 By `GiacomoLeonzi, giacomoleonzi@gmail.com`_

 =================